ACskyline/PewBDie/README.md

 # PewBDie

-A position based dynamics demo developed in Ubuntu.
+A position based dynamics demo developed in CLion and rendered in Houdini.
+Partio and glm are used.
 Stretching constraint, fixed point constraint, collision constraint and bending constraint are implemented.
 Youtube link is [here](https://www.youtube.com/watch?v=25VKfM3vcTk
 ).

 ## A piece of cloth falls on a sphere